my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-The transaction data structure for request
+The transaction request
-  The inputs
-  The outputs
-  The timestamp
+  The transaction
   The transaction broadcaster target

 ```